-Ideally, you might want to speak with your Vet about the normal weight range before you start your kitty on a weight-gain diet.
+Ideally, you might want to speak with your Vet about the normal weight levels before you start your kitty on a weight-gain diet.

 A good way to prepare your cat’s stomach for healthy digestion is to add prebiotics and probiotics.
 Doing this will help to rebalance their gastric microflora, strengthening the digestive system, and ensuring that they can absorb all the nutrients.

-What to Look for in High-Calorie Cat Food For Healthy Weight-Gain
+What to Look for in High-Calorie Food For Cats for Healthy Weight-Gain

 When planning to make that trip to the pet store, arm yourself with enough knowledge about the food you will buy for your underweight cat.

 Yes, it must be high-calorie but we have both dry and wet food options.

 It is crucial to note that the percentage protein content of wet foods often seems lower due to increased moisture.
 To ensure accurate comparisons, you need to calculate the dry-matter protein in wet foods.